 - Wait for a few seconds until the reset is done.

 Having gone through the steps given above, your phone should boot normally.
-In case you’re having some issues after installing a firmware, it should have gone too.
+In case you’re having some issues after installing the firmware, it should have gone too.
 Enjoy!
-Do not forget to share you experience with us!
+Do not forget to share your experience with us!